Sfx-re/vage/README.md

-# VAGE Engine – Private Game Engine
+# ⚠️ VAGE Engine – Private Game Engine

 **Copyright (c) 2025 DJsiita Studios (Elijah Siita / VidllQ Authority)**

+**NOTICE:** Unauthorized use, modification, distribution, or sharing of this engine, its source code, assets, or branding is strictly prohibited and may result in legal action under Zambian copyright law.

 ---

 ## Overview

 VAGE Engine is a **fully proprietary custom game engine** developed and maintained by DJsiita Studios.
-It is designed for internal use by our development team and combines cutting-edge systems, tools, and custom gameplay mechanics tailored for our projects.
+It is intended **exclusively for internal use** by our development team.
+This engine combines advanced systems, custom tools, and gameplay mechanics tailored for our projects.

-This engine is **not open-source** and **cannot be used, distributed, or modified** without explicit permission from DJsiita Studios.
+This engine is **not open-source**.
+Any use, redistribution, modification, or reverse engineering without explicit written permission from DJsiita Studios is strictly forbidden.

 ---

 ## Features

 - **Core Engine Systems** – Fully customized rendering, physics, and scripting pipelines.
-- **Gameplay Mechanics** – Proprietary systems for AI, animation, and custom game logic.
+- **Gameplay Mechanics** – Proprietary AI, animation, and game logic systems.
-- **Development Tools** – Build tools, configuration systems, and deployment pipelines for internal use.
+- **Development Tools** – Build pipelines, configuration systems, and deployment tools for internal use only.
-- **UI/UX Enhancements** – Custom interfaces and developer tools for workflow efficiency.
-- **Branding & Assets** – Logos, names, and interfaces associated with VAGE Engine are proprietary.
+- **Branding & Assets** – All logos, UI/UX elements, and engine identifiers are **protected intellectual property** of DJsiita Studios.

 ---

-## Usage

-This engine is **strictly for internal use** by DJsiita Studios and its authorized development team.
-You **cannot**:

-- Use this engine or its code outside DJsiita Studios.
-- Redistribute, publish, or upload the engine to any platform.
-- Modify, decompile, or reverse-engineer the engine.
-- Share it with third parties without written permission.

----

 ## License

-VAGE Engine is governed by the **DJsiita Studios Proprietary License**.
-Unauthorized use, distribution, or tampering is a breach of copyright law and may result in legal enforcement.

-For more details, see the `LICENSE.txt` file.

-> **Notice:**
-> If this engine appears publicly, online, or in leaked form, DJsiita Studios is not responsible.
-Unauthorized distribution is prohibited and may be subject to takedown under copyright law.
+This engine is governed by the **VAGE Engine – Private Game Engine License, Version 1.0 (August 1, 2025)**.
+All modifications, enhancements, and new systems created by DJsiita Studios are **proprietary and restricted**.

+- **Full license details:** See `LICENSE` file
+- **Governing law:** Zambia

 ---

-## Attribution
+## Disclaimer

-VAGE Engine is based in part on the **Godot Engine**.
-Original Godot Engine code remains under the **MIT License**.
-See `COPYRIGHT_GODOT.txt` for details.
+- This engine is intended for **internal studio use only**.
+- **No individual or third party** is authorized to access, distribute, or modify this engine in any form.
+- Unauthorized use, sharing, or redistribution will be treated as a **copyright infringement**.

 ---